chong-yao/naic/README.md

 ***"ViTs can capture relationships across the entire image in every layer"***

+Kuih may look visually similar (looking at kek lapis-kuih lapis & kuih seri muka-kuih talam similarities) BUT they have different textures that cannot be easily identified when only looking at a certain part of the image.

+ViTs use a 'self-attention' mechanism.
+That allows the model to relate long-distance relations between image regions, thus making for a suitable choice to classify kuih by **analysing the entire image together**.
+This means that even if a kuih looks slightly different across images, the ViT can still recognise it based on learnt patterns

 Vision Transformers perform really well and more efficiently (even surpassing CNNs) only if they were pretrained on a large dataset.

 We have chosen the eva02_base_patch14_224.mim_in22k model from  Hugging Face due to it being pretrained on the ImageNet 22k.
-Thus just like the CNN, is great at adapting to smaller datasets.
+Thus just like the CNN, is great at transfer learning over to smaller datasets

+-insert training screenshot